Finding a Professional Caregiver: Tips on Navigating and Securing Help

 - Check with the Better Business Bureau for any complaints against the agencies you are considering.

 - Set up an interview with a minimum of two or three agencies and have them come to your house.
-Ask about the training their caregivers are required to have.
+Ask about the training required for their professional caregivers.

 - Select the agency you want to work with.
 Select the hours of care you will need.